LEA Grating Acuity Test

 Instructions

-The measurement is easiest if you have a tape measure taped on the floor and you walk along it.
+The measurement is easiest if you have a metric tape measure taped on the floor and you walk along it.
 Then you can check the distance every time when the person/child correctly reports the orientation of the lines.

 Children may need to train to show the orientation of lines with their hand or using the keycard-grating.
 If a child’s responses are irregular, it is possible that the lines are seen moving and thus their orientation is difficult to define.